rhwiens/project_2/README.md

  I enjoyed working on the codewars problems.
 Before this project, I was not a fan of Python, which is why I wanted to use python.
 Also, the homework with the raspberry pi inspired me to want to learn more.
 After this project, I feel that I know enough python to get done what I need to get done, and then maybe a little bit more.
- In codewars, I am at 6kyu and I have 126 Kata
+ In codewars, I am at 6kyu and I have 126 Honor.
+I felt that I did alright with the problem solving side of this.
+ This project took me some googling and some thinking, but eventually I got it done.

+ I have enjoyed this class and I am really glad that I took it.
+I wanted to improve my coding skills when I signed up to take this class.
+I did improve my coding skills, but I also improved my general computer skills, which, in todays world, is very important.
+Thank you for being lenient on due dates and grading, it has made my semester much less stressful and much easier.

+ Have a great break, a Merry Christmas, and a Happy New Year.